 While working on my current editing project, I found several areas to delete or suggest rewriting and I thought I’d share.

-One major concern is something I’ve written about before: The dreaded Moving Body Parts.
-I touched on the subject in the article, “Phrases We Need to Find and Kill” in Writing Your Novel, but I’ll add another:
+ONE MAJOR CONCERN is something I’ve written about before: The dreaded Moving Body Parts.
+I touched on the subject in the article, “Phrases We Need to Find and Kill” in HOW TO WRITE YOUR BOOK, but I’ll add another:

 ‘He reached out his hand to stroke her cheek.’